 Prior to large-scale restoration efforts, maintaining a standard 8 foot navigational clearance was a straightforward way to address and avoid navigational conflicts from placement of substrate for reef restoration, and there was sufficient habitat in deeper waters to satisfy the smaller restoration efforts.
 However, with the understanding that large-scale oyster restoration was necessary to achieve system-wide impacts (USACE 2012), shallower water depths are needed to utilize areas for restoration that historically contained oyster habitat in order to maximize habitat coverage and diversity.
-Maintaining a 6-foot minimum navigational clearance applies only to reefs that require substrate placement for restoration, and not to augmentation of existing reefs with spat-on-shell reduces water depths by 1 - 3 inches at seed-only sites, there would be no significant impact on navigation.
+Maintaining a 6-foot minimum navigational clearance applies only to reefs that require substrate placement for restoration, and not to augmentation of existing reefs with spat-on-shell.
+Seeding of existing oyster reef is situated in water depths between 4 and 20 feet.
+As spat-on-shell reduces water depths by 1-3 inches at seed-only sites, there would be no significant impact on navigation.
 Reefs rehabilitated using shell (if available) or alternate substrate will also receive a planting of spat-on-shell in the Tred Avon River.